Parshal/tauon/static/niityt/docs/shader_debug.md

 ## 3. Binary Search the Shader
 1. Comment out large sections (e.g., toolbelt rail rendering).
 If the playfield returns, the bug lies in the removed block.
-2. Reintroduce code block-by-block (band render, pointer, power-up, toolbelt).
+2. Reintroduce code block-by-block (band render, pointer, toolbelt).
 This “shader bisection” narrows the culprit quickly.
 3. When a block causes failure, instrument it with the table in §2.

 ## 4. Cross-Layer Checks (Rust/WASM ⇄ JS)